pseiler/puppet-lanserver/README.md

 1. If the script run successfully, Every server component should be installed and running.
 It adds all neccessary repositories and runs puppet serverless via "puppet apply".
 1. Now you can simply update your configuration with the outputted command from ``bash pre_puppet.sh``

+## Setting the language
+The lanserver website is currently available in two languages.
+To switch it edit the *lanserver/manifests/params.pp* **lang** parameter and reapply the module to the server.
+### translate the website
+If you want to translate the website, copy the *en* directory in *lanserver/files/webroot/* and translate the whole content of *index.html*, *torrent.html* and *tech.html*.
+***FIXME - add info for changing titles in puppet webroot.pp***

 ## Verifying everything is running
 This lanserver features serveral type of services.
 To have an easy overview if everything is running,